Does interesting work eliminate our imposter syndrome and bring genius?

 For this goal to achieve, in my view, we need two things.

-Let’s make a healthy lifestyle a personal responsibility, let’s be the owner of our healthy life.
+Let’s make a healthy lifestyle a personal choice, let’s be the owner of our healthy life.

-Let’s make sure that without a healthy diet, excellent health is impossible.
+Let’s understand that without a healthy-diet habit, excellent health is impossible.

 Why am I not a genius?